+$$= \left\{ \stackrel{\sim}{\Box} \right\}$$ NPTEL

-$$\left\{ -\frac{1}{2} \right\} + \left\{ \frac{1}{2} + \frac{1}{2} \right\}$$ n.
-And phi of t we can find, psi of t we can find from phi of 2t - phi of 2t - 1.
+Next, we will move on to how we generate the wavelet function.
+So we have the wavelet function given by this expression H of T and going from - infinity to infinity G of N phi of 2T - N. And phi of T we can find, psi of T we can find from phi of 2T - phi of 2T - 1.
 Let us try to draw these 2 signals.
 These will give us, sorry, so this will give us a function that will look like this.
-And this is our wavelet function which we called psi of t.
-Now we will have a look at some simulation demos and to see how we can use more dilates of phi of 2t to get a better approximation for phi of 2t and how it converges to an exact brickwall sequence.
+And this is our wavelet function which recall phi of 2T.
+Now we will have a look at some simulation demos and to see how we can use more dilates of phi of 2T to get a better approximation for phi of 2T and how it converges to an exact brickwall sequence.